pluja/awesome-privacy/README.md

 > [!NOTE]
 > **Android security**: Custom ROMs can improve your privacy the same as they can decrease the Android security, always use ROMs that support verified boot and encryption and **DO NOT** have root enabled by default.
 If possible, don't use userdebug builds.
 If your threat model requires security, buy a Google Pixel and install GrapheneOS on it.
 [Read more on PrivacyGuides](https://www.privacyguides.org/android/overview).

+#### Android-Based

+**GrapheneOS** has a strong focus on security and privacy.
+It deploys technologies to mitigate many vulnerabilities and makes exploiting of vulnerabilities substantially more difficult.
+It improves the security of both the OS and the apps running on it.

 - [GrapheneOS](https://grapheneos.org/) - GrapheneOS is an open source privacy and security focused mobile OS with Android app compatibility.
-- [CalyxOS](https://calyxos.org/) - CalyxOS lets you have your cake and eat it too, with  "Privacy by Design".
+Only **Google Pixel** phones are supported.

+These ROMs also offer good priavcy and/or extended support for a wider range of devices.
+Note that these may also reduce security, increasing the attack surface of the operating system.

+- [CalyxOS](https://calyxos.org/) - Privacy by Design ROM.
+Offers better security than LineageOS or Replicant.
 - [LineageOS](https://lineageos.org/) - A free and open-source operating system for various devices, based on the Android mobile platform.
 	- [DivestOS](https://divestos.org) - LineageOS fork with increased security and privacy.
-- [Replicant](https://www.replicant.us/) - A free software mobile operating system putting the emphasis on freedom and privacy/security.
+- [Replicant](https://www.replicant.us/) - Replicant is a fully free Android distribution running on several devices.

 #### Based on Linux
 - [UBPorts](https://www.ubports.com/) - Ubuntu Touch is the touch-friendly mobile version of Ubuntu.